Abu Bakar of Johor: Death

 In early May 1895, Abu Bakar travelled to London together with his son and successor, Tunku Ibrahim (later Sultan Ibrahim) with the hope to mustering support and recognition of his rule.
-He was by then already very ill and was already suffering from an inflammation of the kidneys for sometime and diagnosed with Bright's disease (a type of kidney disease).
+He was by then already very ill and was already suffering from an inflammation of the kidneys for sometime and diagnosed with Bright's disease.
 At the onstart of the voyage in early May, he became very weak, and had to be carried aboard a ship in a wheelchair.
 He reached London on 10 May, and checked into Bailey's Hotel but was bedridden throughout his remaining days.
 He was not allowed to receive many visitors, though the Duke of Connaught and Strathearn, Prince Arthur paid two visits.
 Queen Victoria sent her personal physician, Douglas Powell to attend to his medical needs upon receiving news of his illness.

-Abu Bakar contracted pneumonia during his stay in the hotel, which led to his demise on the evening of 4 June 1895.
+Abu Bakar contracted pneumonia during his stay in the hotel, which led to his death on the evening of 4 June 1895.
 His body was then brought back to Johor by an English man-of-war from Penang.
 A state funeral was given to Abu Bakar, and he was laid to rest at the royal mausoleum at Makam Mahmoodiah on 7 September 1895.
 His son, Tunku Ibrahim was later installed as the Sultan of Johor in November 1895.